jina-ai/GSoD/README.md

 ### **Project idea**

 We maintain our documentation regularly and recently have developed our own free bootcamp on our [Learning Portal](https://learn.jina.ai/).
-Every newcomer in the community is made aware of neural search and they are directed to a free bootcamp on the[Learning portal](https://learn.jina.ai/) where they can learn new concepts, practice them with quizzes, win certificates and get ahead in their learning.
+Every newcomer in the community is made aware of neural search and they are directed to a free bootcamp on the [Learning portal](https://learn.jina.ai/) where they can learn new concepts, practice them with quizzes, win certificates and get ahead in their learning.

 Recently, Jina migrated from v2.6 to v3.0 and it now allows support for integrations with different vector databases.
 Following these changes, a lot of new content was generated.
 And, we would like to take help of a technical writer who can restructure the Learning Portal for accommodating new content, add the updated content, make it more user friendly and help us in improving the way we spread information.
 The technical writer will be mentored by 3-4 core members of Jina.